SER2021Call for Proposals

 - Likelihood of a successful session, as indicated by a large proportion of confirmed speakers

-For training courses, budgetary and financial considerations will also factor into the review.
+For training courses and workshops, budgetary and financial considerations will also factor into the review.
 We will look at the estimated cost of offering each course, including any financial support requested by the instructor(s), and will determine the viability of these proposals based on the minimum number of participants needed to cover expenses.

-We will provide meeting space and on-site/virtual logistical support for all symposia and workshops.
-However, the conference is not able to provide any travel or accommodation assistance, registration subsidies or waivers, or any other forms of support for the organizers or individual speakers named in any of the proposals.
-All participants will be required to register and pay for the conference and to cover their own travel expenses.
-SER2021 CLRA Québec RE3 is happy to discuss sponsored workshops or symposia with organizers who are able to bring such a sponsorship to the event.
+We will provide virtual logistical support for all symposia, as well as training on how to use any virtual systems selected for the conference.
+However, the conference is not able to provide any registration subsidies or waivers, or any other forms of support for the organizers or individual speakers named in any of the proposals.
+All participants will be required to register and pay for the conference.
+SER2021 is happy to discuss sponsored workshops, training courses, or symposia with organizers who are able to bring such a sponsorship to the event.

-The conference will also provide meeting space and onsite/virtual logistical support for training courses.
-Assuming minimum registration rates are reached, course instructors can incorporate registration fees for the conference in their course budget and will be asked on the proposal submission form to indicate any other financial support they may require to successfully organize and deliver their course.
+The conference will also provide virtual logistical support and virtual platform trainings for training courses and workshops.
+Assuming minimum registration rates are reached, course instructors/organizers can incorporate registration fees for the conference in their course budget and will be asked on the proposal submission form to indicate any other financial support they may require to successfully organize and deliver their course.
 The Organizing Committee will take these needs into consideration as part of the proposal review process.
-Any additional financial support will be reflected either in the training course registration rate and/or the minimum of participants required.
+Any additional financial support will be reflected either in the training course or workshop registration rate and/or the minimum of participants required.

 Coordinating with invited speakers: Symposium organizers are responsible for serving as the primary point of contact with their invited speakers throughout the planning process.
 Organizers will need to help ensure that all of their speakers submit abstracts through the online submission form before the specified deadline of 29 January 2021, and that all of their speakers register for the conference before the deadline for presenter registration on 15 March, 2021.
 Speakers who fail to register by this date may be excluded from the conference program.
+Organizers will also be responsible for ensuring that speakers in their session have uploaded any pre-recorded talks by the deadline (to be determined) and understand how to join any live virtual sessions that are part of your session.
 We encourage symposium organizers to proactively communicate with their speakers about any updates or changes affecting their session, such as scheduling details, cancellations, and other circumstances as they arise.

-Scheduling: Symposia and workshops may be scheduled at any time during the conference.
+Scheduling: Symposia may be scheduled at any time during the conference, although the Program Committee will be working to develop a schedule that ensures sessions are assigned to time slots that are reasonable for the speakers given their geographical location.
 Due to the large number of presenters and sessions we expect to receive, the Program Committee will be unable to honor special scheduling requests.
 Please make sure your invited speakers are aware of this when they agree to participate.
-Most training courses will either be scheduled on Saturday, 19 June (Friday, 18 June or Sunday, 20 June if two days are needed).
-We may have some ability to work with you on scheduling needs but need to maintain flexibility to accommodate all courses.
+Training courses and workshops will be scheduled in the week leading up to the conference (week of June 14).

-Addressing cancellations and filling gaps: If an individual presenter from your symposium cancels or withdraws, or fails to register for the conference before the deadline, we ask that you find another speaker to replace them.
+Addressing cancellations and filling gaps: If an individual presenter from your symposium cancels, withdraws, or fails to register for the conference before the deadline, we ask that you find another speaker to replace them.
 If you are unable to secure enough speakers to complete your symposium or to fill any such gaps, the Scientific Program Committee may assign an appropriate speaker to your session from the general pool of contributed abstracts.
-The Committee will make every effort to coordinate with you and obtain your approval in the event that this occurs.
+The Committee will make every effort to coordinate with you and obtain your approval if this occurs.

 Registering for education credits: Organizers are encouraged to register their symposium, workshop or training course as a pre-approved source of continuing education credits (CECs) under SER’s practitioner certification program (CERP).
 Accreditation under other organizations may also be possible (e.g., Professional Wetland Scientist through Society of Wetland Scientist, Professional Biologist, Chemist, Geologist).
 This can help increase participation and encourage attendance by a particular target audience.
 We will provide more details about pre-approval under SER’s program and potential for certification under other programs at the time we notify you of acceptance.